markleetw/blog/source/_posts/structures-n-architectures-for-optimizing-database-en.md

 # Replication

 Database **Replication** is a mechanism of automatically copying the data from a database to another one.
+With database **Replication**, it's much easier to have multiple database servers provide service to meet the increasing demands.

 ### Roles